Woodlands Community Board

 Joining our Board - we are recruiting!

-We are also looking to recruit additional trustees with expertise or experience in
+We are currently looking to recruit trustees with expertise or experience in:

 Our board meets 10 times per year, usually from 6.30-8pm on the last Wednesday of the month.